 A key difference of OBS recordings to typical land-based recordings is the existence of an additional hydrophone component.
 Our models incorporate this component as an additional input channel.
 In addition, the noise environment in the oceans is different from that on land, as described in the Introduction.
-In this section, we compare the performance of PickBlue to that of the equivalent pickers trained on land data, and to three-component EQTransformer and PhaseNet networks trained on the OBS dataset.
+In this section, we compare

-In Fig. 10a-d we compare the performance of the OBS picker against EQTransformer and PhaseNet models trained on STEAD and INSTANCE (the performance of the preferred 4-component pickers, BlueEQTransformer and PhaseNet, on the same subset of picks is shown in Fig. 10g-h).
-We chose these models as baseline comparison, as they have been identified as the best performing models in the benchmark study of Münchmeyer et al. (2022).
-As the land-based models would not be applicable to traces with only hydrophone components, we ignored those traces for the evaluation, i.e, removing about a sixth of the dataset.
+In Figures 10a-10d we compare the performance of the OBS picker against EQTransformer and PhaseNet models trained on STEAD and INSTANCE (the performance of the preferred 4-component pickers, BlueEQTransformer and PhaseNet, on the same subset of picks is shown in Figures 10g and 10h).
+We chose these models as baseline comparisons, as they have been identified as the best performing models in the benchmark study of Münchmeyer et al. (2022).
+As the land-based models would not be applicable to traces with only hydrophone components, we ignored those traces for the evaluation, that is, removing about a sixth of the data set.

 The results show a clear ranking among the models.
 Best performing are the PickBlue models, which use the hydrophone components.
 In particular, the outlier fraction doubles for EQTransformer for some configurations when omitting the hydrophone components.
 Most interestingly, the width of the central peak of the residual distribution gets considerably wider.
-For P waves on EQTransformer, the MAD increases by 37% for OBS-trained models without hydrophones and increases three- to seven-fold when using the land-based models.
-For P waves on PhaseNet, the decrease in performance when omitting the hydrophones is less drastic; MAD and outlier fractions barely increase.
+For P-waves on EQTransformer, the MAD increases by 37% for OBS-trained models without hydrophones and increases three- to seven-fold when using the land-based models.
+For P-waves on PhaseNet, the decrease in performance when omitting the hydrophones is less drastic; MAD and outlier fractions barely increase.
 However, the MAD for land-based models drastically increases five- to eleven-fold with respect to the models incorporating hydrophone data.

-Results for the S arrivals closely resemble the results from P waves: the PickBlue models with hydrophones perform considerably better than those not making use of the hydrophone data, even though one might have expected the hydrophone data to make very little difference for S waves.
+Results for the S arrivals closely resemble the results from P waves: the PickBlue models with hydrophones perform considerably better than those not making use of the hydrophone data, even though one might have expected the hydrophone data to make very little difference for S-waves.
 In addition, training on OBS data substantially improves performance in terms of both the number of outliers and the residuals.
-Interestingly, all three-component land-trained PhaseNet models tend to pick slightly too late for both P- (Fig. S15) and S waves (Fig. S16) whereas the EQTransformer equivalents tend to pick too early, except for the STEAD pre-trained variant on P onsets.
+Interestingly, all three-component land-trained PhaseNet models tend to pick slightly too late for both P- (Figure S16 in Supporting Information S1) and S-waves (Figure S17 in Supporting Information S1), whereas the EQTransformer equivalents tend to pick too early, except for the STEAD pre-trained variant on P onsets.

-Looking into the performance of the individual experiments (Figures S18, S19) ALBORAN2009 and LOGATCHEV, we find EQTransformer performing remarkably worse than PhaseNet.
-The outlier plots (Figures S20, ??) underline this impression: Almost all EQTransformer's picks are too early.
+Looking into the performance of the individual experiments (Figures S19 and S20 in Supporting Information S1) ALBORAN2009 and LOGATCHEV, we find EQTransformer performing remarkably worse than PhaseNet.
+The outlier plots (Figures S21 and S22 in Supporting Information S1) underline this impression: Almost all EQTransformer's picks are too early.
 The difference between those two experiments, in contrast to the others, is caused by the fact that dropping the hydrophone component only leaves data with a single horizontal component.
 This suggests that PhaseNet is better prepared to deal with such degraded data.